 The atmospheric temperature profile is a key input in the forward RT model for computing the blackbody emission by the atmosphere.
-The atmospheric temperature data are extracted from ECMWF ERA5 reanalysis (Hersbach et al., 2020), which has a horizontal resolution of 0.25°×0.25°, a temporal resolution of 1 hour, and 37 pressure levels from 1000hPa to 1hPa.
+The atmospheric temperature data are extracted from the ECMWF ERA5 reanalysis (Hersbach et al., 2020), which has a horizontal resolution of $0.25^{\circ} \times 0.25^{\circ}$, a temporal resolution of 1 h and 37 pressure levels from 1000 to 1 hPa.

-3.2.4 Surface emissivity, surface skin temperature, and surface pressure
+3.2.4 Surface emissivity, surface skin temperature and surface pressure

 Surface emissivity and skin temperature are important parameters in computing surface blackbody emission.
-For the surface land data, we used the global infrared land surface emissivity database from the University of Wisconsin-Madison (UOW-M) (Seemann et al., 2007).
+For the surface land data, we used the global infrared land surface emissivity database from the University of Wisconsin - Madison (UOW-M) (Seemann et al., 2008).
 The dataset has 10 bands in wavenumber, ranging from mid-wave infrared to long-wave infrared.
 Interpolation is performed to derive the emissivity in the CO channels.
-For ocean surface emissivity, we adopted the ocean emissivity model, which is a function of viewing zenith angle and wind speed, from Masuda et al. (1997).
-Surface skin temperature and surface pressure are extracted from ERA5 hourly data on single level (Hersbach et al., 2020), which has a spatial resolution of 0.25°×0.25°.
-The surface pressure from ECMWF reanalysis has a typical accuracy of 2-3hPa (O'Dell et al., 2012).
+For ocean surface emissivity, we adopted the ocean emissivity model, which is a function of viewing zenith angle and wind speed, from Masuda et al. (1988).
+Surface skin temperature and surface pressure are extracted from ERA5 hourly data on a single level (Hersbach et al., 2020), which has a spatial resolution of $0.25^{\circ} \times 0.25^{\circ}$.
+The surface pressure from the ECMWF reanalysis has a typical accuracy of 2-3 hPa (O'Dell et al., 2012).

 The number of pressure grids in the forward RT model should be large enough to reduce the error associated with the discretization of the atmosphere (Clough et al., 2006).
-Here we define a 47 layers target atmosphere with an equal thickness of about 1 km from 1000 hPa to 1hPa.
-All the above-described atmospheric a priori profiles are interpolated to the target pressure grids.
+Here we define a 47-layer target atmosphere with an equal thickness of about 1 km from 1000 to 1 hPa.
+All the abovedescribed atmospheric a priori profiles are interpolated to the target pressure grids.
 The pressure grids are kept fixed except for the surface level which is determined by the surface pressure.

-3.3 Spectroscopic database: Look-up tables of absorption cross-section
+3.3 Spectroscopic database: look-up tables of absorption cross-section

 Deriving the absorption optical depth of gas molecules for the RT model would require the line-by-line calculation of absorption cross section based on spectroscopic line parameters and line shape.
 However, this line-by-line calculation at high spectral resolution for a wide spectral window is computationally expensive.
 Instead, to speed up the calculation, absorption coefficient (ABSCO) for different molecules at different pressures and temperatures are precalculated and stored in lookup tables (LUTs).
 For gas absorptions that have H2O dependence, the ABSCO dependence on H2O is also considered.
-This method of building ABSCO lookup tables has been adopted in previous retrieval algorithms, including the FORLI for IASI (Hurtman et al., 2012) and the ELANOR for TES (Clough et al., 2016).
+This method of building ABSCO lookup tables has been adopted in previous retrieval algorithms, including the FORLI for IASI (Hurtman et al., 2012) and the ELANOR for TES (Clough et al., 2006).